-This article written based on our experience on real world in messaging domain.
-Though the writing may not be very impressive, but we can assure you that a complete reading will give you enough information on how to Scale with Speed.
+This article written based on our experience in the real-world in messaging domain.
+Though the writing may not be very impressive, we can assure you that a complete reading will give you enough information on how to scale with speed.

-I often get requests from our clients for high availability of their application.
-While requesting for high availability most of the time people assume that it will also act as load balancer and scale their application.
+I often get requests from our clients for the high availability of their application.
+While requesting high availability most of the time people assume that it will also act as a load balancer and scale their application.
 But it is not true.
-Load balancer is actually a prerequisite to implement high availability.
+The load balancer is actually a prerequisite to implementing high availability.

-Before I discuss further on load balancer, let me briefly tell you that high availability precisely means running your application from multiple geo-location which can be within a country or can be in two different continents.
+Before I discuss further on the load balancer, let me briefly tell you that high availability precisely means running your application from multiple geo-location which can be within a country or can be in two different continents.
 Choosing the ideal scenario depends on your customer base.
-If you are catering for only domestic audience then its better to host your services within the same country to avoid any undue latency.
+If you are catering to only a domestic audience then it’s better to host your services within the same country to avoid any undue latency.

 Coming to redundancy, the scope is very wide.
-Degree of redundancy is relative and varies man to man.
-An organisation my feel that having their application running from two different geo-location is redundant, whereas at the same time another organization may like to put some more servers in different continents to make their application even more redundant for global audience.
-Some may be happy with a single load balancer whereas at the same time, some may think of adding multiple load balancer to achieve a near zero downtime.
-In short redundancy is a relative choice and should be decided based on criticality and affordability.
+The degree of redundancy is relative and varies from man to man.
+An organization may feel that having their application running from two different geo-location is redundant, whereas at the same time another organization may like to put some more servers on different continents to make their application even more redundant for global audiences.
+Some may be happy with a single load balancer whereas, at the same time, some may think of adding multiple load balancers to achieve a near-zero downtime.
+In short, redundancy is a relative choice and should be decided based on criticality and affordability.

-Load balancer is usually configured to distribute traffic based on round robin algorithm to all the healthy and connected nodes.
+The load balancer is usually configured to distribute traffic based on a round-robin algorithm to all the healthy and connected nodes.
 It also does a health check at regular intervals to keep a track of healthy nodes.
-For pure TCP traffic such as SMPP, you need a TCP based load balancer and for web servers you can use Nginx as load balancer.
+For pure TCP traffic such as SMPP, you need a TCP-based load balancer and for web servers, you can use Nginx as the load balancer.

-The biggest challenge of setting up high availability application are regular updates.
+The biggest challenge of setting up a high availability application is regular updates.
 Any new update needs to be pushed to all the locations.
 If you are using a docker container, there are tools available to make your life easier.
-For RESTful API updates are straight forward, but in the case of large web application, it is highly recommended to use CDN for all the assets, to make the updates smoother.
+RESTful API updates are straightforward, but in the case of large web applications, it is highly recommended to use CDN for all the assets, to make the updates smoother.

-Now that your application is fully redundant, its time to discuss about other components such as caching Db, SQL databases, any other service running important job, file system (logs), upstream connectivity etc. Can we make everything redundant?
-Answer is yes with some riders.
-Lets go one by one.
+Now that your application is fully redundant, it’s time to discuss other components such as caching Db, SQL databases, any other service running important job, file system (logs), upstream connectivity, etc. Can we make everything redundant?
+The answer is yes with some riders.
+Let’s go one by one.

-Enough work has been done by Opensource community to make major databases highly scalable.
-For SQL database, sharding(horizontal scaling) should be treated as a buzzword and should be adopted as a last resort especially when you have exhausted all the options to increase your write.
+Enough work has been done by the Open source community to make major databases highly scalable.
+For SQL databases, sharding(horizontal scaling) should be treated as a buzzword and should be adopted as a last resort especially when you have exhausted all the options to increase your write.